AndyObtiva/glimmer-dsl-tk/README.md

 #### Event Bindings

 Any events that normally can be accepted by the Tk `bind` or `protocol` methods can be accepted by the `on(event) {}` listener syntax.
-There is no need to surround event name by `<>` as [Glimmer DSL for Tk](https://rubygems.org/gems/glimmer-dsl-tk) automatically takes care of that when needed and leaves out when not needed.
+For actual (non-virtual) events, there is no need to surround event name by `<>` as [Glimmer DSL for Tk](https://rubygems.org/gems/glimmer-dsl-tk) automatically takes care of that when needed and leaves out when not needed.

 #### Grid Layout